nodejs/node/doc/api/esm.md

    lack support for ES modules.

-1. Switch the package `"main"` entry point to an ES module file as part of a semver major version bump.
+1. Switch the package `"main"` entry point to an ES module file as part of a breaking change version bump.
 This version and above would only be usable on ES module-supporting versions of Node.js.
 If the package still contains a CommonJS version, it would be accessible via a path within the package, e.g.
    `require('pkg/commonjs')`; this is essentially the inverse of the previous approach.
 Package consumers who are using CommonJS-only versions of Node.js would need to update their code from `require('pkg')` to e.g.
    `require('pkg/commonjs')`.

-Of course, a package could also include _only_ CommonJS or ES module sources.
+Of course, a package could also include only CommonJS or only ES module sources.
 An existing package could make a semver major bump to an ES module-only version, that would only be supported in ES module-supporting versions of Node.js (and other runtimes).
 New packages could be published containing only ES module sources, and would be compatible only with ES module-supporting runtimes.